csruiliu/QFewShot/few-shot/README.md

 # Quantum Prototypical Networks for Few-shot Learning

-This is a modification of original Prototypical Networks for Few-shot Learning.
+This is a modification of original [Prototypical Networks for Few-shot Learning](https://github.com/jakesnell/prototypical-networks).

-The following modifications have been added on top of the original model:
+The following modifications were made to the original model:

-+ We applied qtensor into the model and replace the Euclidean metric with our quantum inner product.
++ [QTensor](https://github.com/danlkv/QTensor/) was integrated into the original Few-Shot model and replaced the Euclidean metric with our quantum inner product.

-+ We added miniImagenet data for benchmarking
++ miniImagenet data was used for benchmarking against the original Omniglot dataset.

-+ We conducted an end-to-end training and serving pipeline for quantum few-shot learning
++ End-to-end training and serving pipeline was created for conducting Quantum Few-Shot Learning.

-+ We accelerated the training and serving process for quantum few-shot learning in light of CUDA graph
++ CUDA graph was used to accelerate the training and serving process for quantum few-shot learning.

-+ We imported medical dataset to the pipeline as an application showcase
++ For the expository reasons and practical application medical data has been added to the pipeline.

 ## Training a quantum prototypical network